-ATLANTA (AP) — The death of a longtime Braves season-ticket holder raises questions about the height of guard rails at the team’s new stadium that is to open in 2017.
+ATLANTA (AP) — The death of a longtime Braves season-ticket holder raises questions about the planned height of guard rails at their new stadium scheduled to open in 2017.

 The International Building Code, the accepted industry standard, has a minimum height requirement of 42 inches for guard rails that act as protective barriers in open-sided areas such as walkways or smoking platforms.
 Railings in front of seated areas must be 26 inches.

-Braves President John Schuerholz didn’t address specifics Sunday about guard rails at the new stadium, though he said the weekend death wouldn’t influence construction plans.
+Braves president John Schuerholz didn’t address specifics on Sunday about guard rails at the new stadium, though he did say that while Murrey’s death was tragic it wouldn’t influence construction plans.

 “We’re not going to tie that into how you design a facility,” Schuerholz said.
 “It was a sad, tragic event.
 We obviously abide by industry regulations and we’ll continue to do that.
 That’s what we’ll do.